 A terrible feeling doesn't begin to describe it.

 Never mind the fact that I really want to grow as writer.
 I want to be critiqued, learn different methods, try different genres and network with other writers.
 Now before you get all crazy on me with "you don't have to go to college to do THAT!"
 Yes, I know.
 But I want to.
 And apparently I need to if I want to find a job that pays more than the average high schooler makes at Mickey D's.

-Huh?
+The suggestion to go to school really was, huh?
 Was that even an option?
 At the ripe old age of forty-something was that something I should even do?
 Yes, I know that people do this all the time but this is me we are talking about.
 I would be how old when I graduated?
 Pretty darn old.
 Would employers even hire someone that old?
 My recent graduate friend of my age assures me they will.
 Apparently I have "life experience" and boy do I. What would I even major in?
 Can I major in "life experience" and get BA with a focus on real world?

-As Coco Chanel said "A woman who cuts her hair is about to change her life."
+And as the every insightful Coco Chanel said "A woman who cuts her hair is about to change her life."

-Stay tuned.
-It's going to get good.
+Stay tuned, it’s going to get good.